github-pfeifer-syscon-de/genericImg/README.md

 ## Minimum requirements

-- a compiler supporting C++20 (preferable Gcc >= 13, others may work as well, check source for "gcc","GNUC" and the compiler options in Makefile.am)
+- a compiler supporting C++20 (preferable Gcc >= 13, others may work as well, check source for "gcc","GNUC" )
 - The build system was switched to meson
 - The configure step is where needed dependencies will popup (so look for "Dependency ..." and see if the answer is "yes"